luthersystems/oracle-mcp-server/README.md

 - The `TARGET_SCHEMA` is optional, it will default to the user's schema
 - The `CACHE_DIR` is optional, defaulting to `.cache` within the MCP server root folder
 - The `READ_ONLY_MODE` defaults to "1" (read-only) for security.
 Set to "0" only when write operations are needed
+- The `OUTPUT_FORMAT` is optional, defaulting to `"markdown"`.
+Set to `"json"` to receive structured JSON output from all tools instead of formatted markdown/text

 ### Starting the Server locally